apache/spark/docs/sql-programming-guide.md

 <div data-lang="python"  markdown="1">

-The entry point into all relational functionality in Spark is the [`SparkSession`](api/python/pyspark.sql.html#pyspark.sql.SparkSession) class.
+The entry point into all functionality in Spark is the [`SparkSession`](api/python/pyspark.sql.html#pyspark.sql.SparkSession) class.
 To create a basic `SparkSession`, just use `SparkSession.build`:

 {% highlight python %}
-from pyspark.sql import SparkSession spark = SparkSession.build \
+from pyspark.sql import SparkSession

+spark = SparkSession.build \
   .master("local") \
   .appName("Word Count") \